YueCai335/YueCai335/README.md

 ### Currently

-Finishing my Master of Applied Computing (expected May 2027) and looking for a **backend, full-stack, or financial-systems developer** role in Canada — Montréal, Waterloo/Toronto, or remote.
+**Available immediately for full-time work.** Looking for a backend, full-stack, or financial-systems developer role in Montréal or remote; also open to co-op and internship terms.
+Completing a Master of Applied Computing (expected May 2027).
 Permanent resident, no sponsorship required.

 📫 caiyue2011@gmail.com